HefnySco/andruav_ap_wiki/source/de-dev-plugin.rst

 Drone Engage Plugin Code
 ------------------------

 This is actually the part of code that you will include into your plugin.
-Your plugin can be written in C++ and Python, and any other language, however the available plugin templates are in C++ and Python.
+Your plugin can be written in C++, nodejs, Python, or any other language, however the available plugin templates are in C++, nodejs and Python.

 **Source Code:** `https://github.com/DroneEngage/droneengage_databus <https://github.com/DroneEngage/droneengage_databus>`_